livioribeiro/selva/docs/tutorial.md

 ## Creating the Greeter service

 Our service will have a method that receives a name and returns a greeting.
-It will be injected into the controller we created previously.
+It will be injected into the handler we created previously.

 === "application/service.py"